-In Q2, office transaction volume reached $26bn, up 92.1% year-over-year.
-Overall sales in the suburbs were more than double those in CBD markets, a trend that has accelerated in recent years.
-In Q2, the NPI office sub-index posted an annual total return of 3.3%.
-The suburban office segment significantly outperformed the CBD segment over the year.
+Through 1H 2022, US leasing activity was up in 65% of markets relative to activity during 1H 2021 and office transaction volume rebounded to $57bn, up 17.0% year-over-year.
+Overall sales in the suburbs were more than double those in CBD markets; this shift has accelerated in recent years.
+In Q2, the NPI office sub-index posted an annual total return of 5.9%, a moderation from 6.1% in 2021.
+The suburban office segment significantly outperformed the CBD segment.

-In Q2, the NPI retail sub-index posted an annual total return of –1.3%, mostly dragged down by mall depreciation.
-However, the quarterly return rebounded to 0.9%, the first positive return since Q4 2019.
+In Q2, the NPI retail sub-index posted an annual total return of 7.9%, an acceleration over the quarter and 2021, boosted by the outperformance in neighborhood shopping centres and dragged down by regional mall depreciation.
+However, the quarterly return moderated relative to Q1.

 Certain funds in the US private equity sector measure their performance against NCREIF Property Index, the most widely used benchmark for private equity real estate institutional investments, as well as the NCREIF ODCE Fund Index.
 Investments in other real estate sectors measure performance against benchmarks specific to their sector and strategy.